 It’s okay if you have to take a moment to compose what you are about to say.
 That pause will buy you the time you need to say something that is 1) enforceable 2) what you really want to say and 3) delivered calmly and with confidence.

-Here’s an example of how actions can speak louder than words: Let’s say you asked your children to pick up their toys from the living room floor, but nothing happened.
-You can grab a laundry basket, sigh, tell them you are sad they chose not to listen, and gather all the toys up yourself.
-Tuck that basket in your closet and tell them they can earn one toy back each day they clean up when asked.
+Here’s an example of how actions can speak louder than words: Let’s say your children historically struggle to pick up after themselves – it’s become a daily battle.
+One action-oriented response would be to calmly give them one warning.
+If they do not reply, grab a laundry basket and gather all the toys up yourself.
+Then tuck that basket in your closet and tell them they can “shop” from that basket every time they clean up when asked.

 The next time you ask them to pick up their toys, they will hear your words because they will remember your actions.